Updated June 30, 2015 (eliminated Vook, which changed its business model and its company name to Pronoun, as of this date unknown services).

 The maximum file size for Smashwords is 10MB so it’s not a viable option for books with a lot of images.
 So if your have a “big” ebook, look to one of the following aggregators, instead.

 IngramSpark is owned by Ingram (the largest book distribution company in the world), so they have very wide reach.
 Most of the other aggregators “hook in” to Ingram’s distribution service, so you don’t have to use Spark to get Ingram distribution.
 However, Spark is the only service that offers both ebook and print book distribution in a single dashboard.
 (Note that IngramSpark replaces their Lightning Source publishing service, so unless you’re a legacy user of Lightning Source you’ll sign up with IngramSpark.)

 Centralizing your activities in one place is a great reason to use IngramSpark, though they don’t have book creation tools… yet.
 Again, you can use Joel Friedlander’s Book Design Templates or another tool or service to create them.
 Stay tuned… I’ll let you know when they have it.

-Vook and BookBaby are both ebook aggregators who not only distribute your ebooks to the online retailers, but can create your ebook for you – including Fixed Format EPUBs for complex and image-heavy books.
-They both charge very reasonable fees.
+BookBaby will distribute your ebooks to the online retailers and they can create your ebook for you – including Fixed Format EPUBs for complex and image-heavy books for a very reasonable fee.